ajosedev/knowledge/zettel/20220801045634-design-system-subcomponents.md

 'Subcomponents' isn't a new idea, and effectively is [[20210412143336-compound-components]].

-> **Subcomponent**: an independently composible UI component with a well-defined API intended for use only within a specific parent component or context.
+> **Subcomponent**: an independently composable UI component with a well-defined API intended for use only within a specific parent component or context.

 They aim to offer composition and flexibility.
 They make the 'uncommon' designs possible, the designs not on the happy path.
 The user needs a bit more work to get there, but they can still be within the design system rather than bespoke.